-A lab course that examines the geological processes that create volcanoes and earthquakes and the hazards associated with them.
+4 credits, Not Offered Every Term A lab course that examines the geological processes that create volcanoes and earthquakes and the hazards associated with them.
 Examines basic geologic features, monitoring techniques, hazards, prediction methods, and future events, using historic episodes of volcanic eruptions and earthquakes.
 Required: Two Saturday field trips

 For science majors.
-A lab course introducing geologic principles and concepts, weathering, soils, Earth structure, igneous, sedimentary, metamorphic rocks, volcanic activity, and landforms.
-Introduction to environmental geology.
-Recommended: WRD-090 or placement in RD-115 and MTH-065 or placement in MTH-095
+A lab course introducing geologic principles and concepts; weathering, soils, Earth structure, igneous, sedimentary, metamorphic rocks, volcanic activity, and landforms.
+Lab requires students to identify ore minerals, rock forming minerals, igneous, metamorphic and sedimentary rocks.
+Prerequisites: WRD-090 or placement in WRD-098.
+Corequisites: G-201L.

 For science majors.
 A lab course that explores surface features of the Earth and the systems that form those features.
-Systems/processes explored include beaches, rivers, mass wasting, glaciers, groundwater and deserts.
+Systems/processes/hazards explored include rivers, mass wasting, glaciers, groundwater and deserts.
 Topographic/geologic maps are used to understand geologic features and local geology.
-Recommended: WRD-090 or placement in RD-115, MTH-065 or placement in MTH-095
+Prerequisites: G-201 with a C or better.
+Corequisite: G-202L

 For science majors.
-A lab course that examines the geological development of the North American continent through topics such as geologic time, plate tectonics, mountain building earth-quakes/faults, and fossils.
+A lab course that examines the geological development of the North American continent through topics such as geologic time, plate tectonics, mountain building earthquakes/faults, and fossils.
 Examines important events in each geologic era and includes fossil ID, compass use, field techniques and GPS.
-Recommended: WRD-090 or placement in RD-115; MTH-065 or placement in MTH-095
+Prerequisite: G-202 with a C or better.
+Recommended: MTH-065 or placement in MTH-080 or MTH-095.
+Corequisite: G-203L